If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 They want to see a long credit history, solid income, and responsible debt use.
 If you have these, it will strengthen your case.

 Already have a great score and solid credit profile?
-Apply for the Amex Platinum Card today (see rates and fees) and upon approval, snag the as high as 175,000-point welcome offer after spending $8,000 in the first 6 months!
+Apply and find out your welcome offer for the Platinum Card® today and upon approval, snag a welcome offer as high as 175,000 points after spending $8,000 in the first 6 months!

 Let's look at these other factors more closely.

-Yes, the Amex Platinum Card comes with a hefty annual fee, but if you're a frequent traveler, you can more than make up for the cost with all the included perks.
+Yes, the Platinum Card® comes with a hefty annual fee, but if you're a frequent traveler, you can more than make up for the cost with all the included perks.

 Editorial Note: This content is not provided by American Express.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by American Express.